dmbarbour/wikilon/docs/AboutAO.md

 An interesting possibility for filesystem integration is to use a *FUSE* (Filesystem in Userspace) view, perhaps operating via the web service.
 If done properly, this could simplify integration with emacs, vim, and other nice text editors.

+### Active Debugging

+Developers should be able to evaluate a word or subset of an AO dictionary in 'debug' modes using `{@gate}` tokens and a provided configuration.

 ### Sharing and Composing AO